Benchmarking Compositionality with Formal Languages: Experimental Methods

+Next we discuss the creation of the datasets we use to investigate the learnability of our sampled SFSTs.
+We start by sampling $1000$ unique SFSTs using the process described in \cref{sec:sampling-sfsts}.
+All SFSTs have an input alphabet $\inputalphabet$ of 10 symbols and output alphabet of 30 symbols.
+We consider SFSTs with states numbering from $10$ to $100$ in increments of $10$, and we sample $100$ unique SFSTs for each number.
+Additionally, we sample extra SFSTs with $21$ to $39$ states because it was at this point that we empirically observed performance drop-off during a preliminary investigation.
+In total, our experiments use $2800$ unique SFSTs.

-To generate the input--output pairs for our experiments, we randomly walk through the SFST.
-We define a parameter for the chance that a given state will emit a final symbol, and set it to $10\%$.
-This provides some diversity to the sequence length within computational limits of the GPU.
-Following \citet{lake-baroni-2018-generalization}, the maximum number of steps is set to $50$.
-We continue to walk the SFST until we collect $20,000$ unique input-output pairs.
-We further double the dataset size to $40,000$ for SFSTs with $21$ to $39$ states, since we observe the accuracy drop-off in this region.
+\paragraph{Sampling Input--output Pairs.} To generate the input--output pairs to train and evaluate a neural model, we perform a random walk through the SFST where we select a transition (including the option to halt if we are in a final state) uniformly at random.
+Following \citet{lake-baroni-2018-generalization}, the maximum length of an input string is capped at $50$, i.e., we reject walks with more than $50$ steps during sampling.
+Using this process, we collect $20,000$ unique input--output pairs from each SFST.
+We considered larger dataset sizes ($40,000$) for the SFSTs with $29$ to $39$ states since we observe an accuracy drop-off in this region.
 All datasets are randomly split $80$--$20$ into training and test sets.

-All particular states and transitions (i.e., single connections between precisely two states) are seen by the model during training.
-This means that coverage of both the states and transitions for all datasets is $100\%$.
-Recall though, that all sequences are unique, because the path through the states via the transitions is determined by random walk. \autoref{table:sample} shows some example transductions.